bzh29crepe/Water-Assets-Yarra/README.md

 ## Data Disclaimer

-The dataset used in this project is **synthetic** and automatically generated for demonstration purposes only.
+The dataset used in this project is **synthetic** and generated for demonstration purposes only.
-It **does not represent real Yarra Valley Water data** or any real-world utility dataset.
+It **does not represent real Yarra water assets data** or any real-world utility dataset.

 ---